signalfx/splunk-otel-collector/deployments/ansible/README.md

 collector service and not to the entire machine.

 Ansible requires PowerShell 3.0 or newer and at least .NET 4.0 to be installed on Windows host.
-A WinRM listener should be created and activeted.
+A WinRM listener should be created and activated.
 For setting up Windows Host refer [Ansible Docs](https://docs.ansible.com/ansible/latest/user_guide/windows_setup.html).

 ## Installation

 To install the Ansible collection from Ansible Galaxy:

 ```sh
 ansible-galaxy collection install signalfx.splunk_otel_collector
 ```